 Hello welcome to Series 12 and Episode 17 in which 'Jesus prepares his disciples for his death'.
-We're studying in John's Gospel as we have been in the last few episodes.
-We're in John 16: 16 - 33, which we'll read in a few minutes.
+We are studying in John's Gospel as we have been in the last few episodes.
+We are in John 16: 16 - 33.

 Introduction and Recap

-If you've been following Series 12, you will know that we've been in the middle of the last week of Jesus' life, and this second part of Series 12 has been focused on the events in the upper room in Jerusalem, where Jesus shared the Last Supper with his twelve disciples.
+If you have been following Series 12, you will know that we have been in the middle of the last week of Jesus' life.
+This second part of Series 12 has been focused on the events in the upper room in Jerusalem, where Jesus shared the Last Supper with his twelve disciples.
 It was a very eventful and intense meal in which many things happened.
-We're coming towards the end of the meal, and all the events and discussions that took place within it.
-If you've been following the wider narrative and you've been with us since Series 11, you'll know that we are now on Thursday evening in the middle of the final week of Jesus' life, which is the climax of everything in his life, and which is written about far more extensively by the Gospel writers than any other period of Jesus' ministry because of the significance of everything that has happened.
-In a moment, we'll go over the events of the Last Supper briefly to put this particular passage in context, but before we do that, the wider context of those last few days runs approximately like this:
+We are coming towards the end of the meal, and all the events and discussions that took place within it.
+If you have been following the wider narrative and you have been with us since Series 11, you will know that we are now on Thursday evening in the middle of the final week of Jesus' life, the climax of everything in his life, and which is written about far more extensively by the Gospel writers than any other period of Jesus' ministry because of the significance of everything that has happened.
+In a moment, we will go over the events of the Last Supper briefly to put this particular passage in context, but before we do that, the wider context of those last few days runs approximately like this:

-Then comes the Last Supper and that's our focus for this talk and the second part of Series 12.
-Quite a lot of things have happened already, which we'll quickly remind ourselves of before we get to the very crucial teaching that Jesus gives here.
-We've already found out about how the Last Supper came about in the upper room, how Peter and John prepared for the meal, and how Jesus was the host of the meal.
-Then we've discovered in Episode 10, how Jesus suddenly washed the disciples' feet - the actions of a servant, to indicate the nature of his leadership.
+Then comes the Last Supper and that is our focus for this talk and the second part of Series 12.
+Quite a lot of things have happened already, before we get to the very crucial teaching that Jesus gives here.
+We have already found out about how the Last Supper came about in the upper room, how Peter and John prepared for the meal, and how Jesus was the host of the meal.
+Then we discovered in Episode 10, how Jesus suddenly washed the disciples' feet - the actions of a servant, to indicate the nature of his leadership.
 We see him establishing, in Episode 11, the Lord's Supper, or Communion, or the Eucharist.
 This is the commemoration of Jesus' death, using bread and wine, that has become part of Church life.
 Then we see Jesus teaching, in Episode 12, about servant leadership and in that episode also Judas finally left.
 Having been part of the meal for the first half, he suddenly departed.
-This is the moment that he's going to the authorities and telling them the exact whereabouts of Jesus and where Jesus is likely to go as soon as he leaves the upper room.
+This is the moment that he is going to the authorities and telling them the exact whereabouts of Jesus and where Jesus is likely to go as soon as he leaves the upper room.
 Judas will come back into the story very soon when he will be with a group of soldiers and militia and a crowd of people from the religious authorities who come to arrest Jesus.

 Previous Prophecies about Jesus' Death

 All the way through this narrative, there have been constant indirect references to Jesus' death.
 At this particular point, Jesus is going to be much more specific and talk about his death and resurrection in very direct terms.
-Jesus was a great teacher; he knows that when you're teaching people you have to repeat things; you have to give them as much truth or information that they're capable of dealing with; and you have to give people time to absorb information, especially difficult things.
+Jesus was a great teacher; he knows that when you are teaching people you have to repeat things; you have to give them as much truth or information that they are capable of dealing with; and you have to give people time to absorb information, especially difficult things.
 One of the things that he was aware of, was that the concept of him dying and then rising again from the dead was so difficult for his disciples to comprehend that he needed to spend a lot of time preparing them for this reality.
 He had in fact been doing it for some time.
-It was at the time when he left Galilee, after the time spent on the mount of transfiguration; it's at that time that he began to warn his disciples that he would go to Jerusalem - he'd suffer, he'd die, be raised again from the dead.
-He'd die at the hands of the authorities.
+It was at the time when he left Galilee, after the time spent on the mount of transfiguration; it was at that time that he began to warn his disciples that he would go to Jerusalem - he would suffer, die and be raised again from the dead.
+He would die at the hands of the authorities.
 At that particular time, the disciples were completely confused by that.
 They didn't believe it.
 They didn't understand.
 They didn't really know what he was talking about.
 It just didn't make sense to them at all, so Jesus knew he had quite a difficult task ahead of him.

-You see, their anticipation was that Jesus' Kingdom, which he'd bought in, would grow and grow and grow, and become more and more powerful and influential and one day he would go to Jerusalem and literally take over the whole nation, get rid of the Romans, get rid of the corrupt authorities in the Temple, purify the religion, bring in the Gospel and the miraculous power of the Holy Spirit to the whole nation and then to the Gentile nations beyond.
-That was their rather simplistic view of what might happen and they also thought they'd get positions of authority in such a Kingdom.
-The idea that this wonderful movement that they'd been part of for three years was going to come to a sudden, terrible, critical crisis through Jesus dying was incredibly difficult for them to understand.
+Their anticipation was that Jesus' Kingdom, which he had brought in, would grow and grow, and become more and more powerful and influential, and one day he would go to Jerusalem and literally take over the whole nation: get rid of the Romans; get rid of the corrupt authorities in the Temple; purify the religion; bring in the Gospel and the miraculous power of the Holy Spirit to the whole nation; and then to the Gentile nations beyond.
+That was their rather simplistic view of what might happen and they also thought they would get positions of authority in such a Kingdom.
+The idea that this wonderful movement that they had been part of for three years was going to come to a sudden, terrible and critical crisis through Jesus dying was incredibly difficult for them to understand.
 Bear in mind that here we are on Thursday of the last week of Jesus life.
-It's only four days ago, on the Sunday, that he entered Jerusalem with an enormous crowd, supporting and encouraging him and welcoming him as the Messiah.
-They've got all these contrary things going on in their thoughts and in their emotions, and it's now at this particular point in Jesus' teaching, right towards the end of the Last Supper that he is more explicit and clear with them about his death and resurrection.
+It was only four days ago, on the Sunday, that he entered Jerusalem with an enormous crowd, supporting and encouraging him and welcoming him as the Messiah.
+They have got all these contrary things going on in their thoughts and in their emotions, and it is now at this particular point in Jesus' teaching, right towards the end of the Last Supper that he is more explicit and clear with them about his death and resurrection.